35 Types of Neural Networks: What, When, and Why

 We might opt to use Deep Belief Networks when dealing with complex data where hidden structures or patterns need to be identified, such as in image recognition, speech recognition, or natural language processing.

-20. Liquid State Machines (LSM)
+20. Liquid State Machines

-Liquid State Machines (LSMs) are a type of neural network that deal with time-dependent or dynamic inputs.
 These networks maintain a “liquid state” of activity, where the present state is a function of the current input and the recent history of inputs.
 This feature enables LSMs to process and make predictions on data where timing between events is crucial.

 Think of an LSM as a pond where each input is like a stone thrown into the water.
 The ripples created by the stone (or the input) interact with the ripples from previous stones, creating a unique pattern of waves on the surface.